Andrew-CC-Martin/react-boilerplate/README.md

 # bootstrap-todo

-a project to create the classic todo list app, bootstrapped entirely from scratch
+a project to create the classic todo list app, bootstrapped from scratch without using create-react-app